 Resentment, toxic work ethics, and miscommunication will become an everyday norm.

 However, if there is no hierarchy, it might cause problems with accountability.
+This can lead to poor performance of the employees.
 Thus, as a manager, it’s essential to balance out both sides.

 5 Effective Ways To Develop High Performing Teams